cometbft/cometbft/docs/guides/app-dev/mempool-lanes.md

 ### Handling CheckTx requests

-Upon receiving a `CheckTx` request for validating a transaction, the application must reply with the lane ID that it assigns to the transaction.
-The mempool will only use the lane ID if the transaction is valid and if the transaction is being validated for the first time (that is, when `req.Type` equals `types.CHECK_TX_TYPE_CHECK`, not when rechecking).
-Otherwise the mempool will ignore the `LaneId` field.
+Upon receiving a `CheckTx` request for validating a transaction, the application must reply with the lane that it assigns to the transaction in the `LaneId` field.
+The mempool will only use the lane if (1) the transaction is valid and (2) the transaction is being validated for the first time, that is, when `req.Type` equals `types.CHECK_TX_TYPE_CHECK` (not when rechecking).
+Otherwise, the mempool will ignore the `LaneId` field.

 ```go
 func (app *Application) CheckTx(ctx context.Context, req *types.CheckTxRequest) (*types.CheckTxResponse, error) {